the-eagle-eye-project/eye-register/README.md

 - **app_meta** -> will contain the metadata of the applications that will be monitored by Eagle Eye.
 Each configuration will contain variues attributes describing the behavior of an application and if there is any relationship to another application.

+## Engine

+The Eagle Eye Engine is in charge of consume the logs and log alerts in case an anomaly in a system is detected.
+The engine will run based on the consumer configurations.
+Both batch and realtime monitor jobs will perform the same functionalities, however they will run based on where the use of schedule, or when an event is triggered.

+### Batch Monitor [TODO: Add design diagrams]

+### Realtime Monitor [TODO: Add design diagrams]

+## APIs

+## Eagle Eye Client